visit-dav/visit/src/doc/tutorials/CCL.rst

       Launch the CLI

 #.
-Run the following code snippets
+Run the following code snippets (Example output below is from the Isovolume case)

+   *Python Snippet*

    .. code-block:: python